How to Move Your Mouse Automatically on Mac

 Common reasons to auto-move the mouse

-• Keep Slack or Teams showing "active" — These apps check for mouse and keyboard activity to set your status
+• Keep Slack or Teams showing "active": they decide your status based on mouse and keyboard activity

 Tip